BananaAccounting/Germany/EÜRDossier/Finanzamt Formulare 2019/Readme.md

 # Common German tax forms (ELSTER)
-In this folder you find the most important forms for small and 1-Person business (einfache Buchhaltung)
+In this folder you find the most important forms for small companies (einfache Buchhaltung) 2 categories: monthly/ quaterly and end-of-year

-## UST Voranmeldung 2019 monthly/ quaterly
+## 1. UST Voranmeldung 2019 monthly/ quaterly

 #### -->mandatory for VAT liable businesses

 ***Formular zur Umsatzsteuer-Voranmeldung 2019***

-## Jahresabschluss/ annual financial statement at end of year
+## 2. Jahresabschluss/ annual financial statement at end of year

 #### -->mandatory for all personal income statement